-If Laksa is more you thing the ever popular Malay Chinese Takeaway has been serving one of the cities best versions for 30 years and still has a queue every lunchtime.
+If Laksa is more your thing, the ever-popular Malay Chinese Takeaway has been serving one of the cities best versions for 30 years and still has a queue every lunchtime.
 Arrive early before the midday rush, and you may find this is the best $12 lunch in the city.
 They have just closed at their iconic Hunter Street location but will open soon on George Street.

-Where to find our favourite Mayalsian restaurants in Sydney
+Where to find our favourite Malaysian restaurants in Sydney

 Sample the seafood

 Seafood lovers will probably already have the Sydney Fish Market on their list.
-While the market is not the most picturesque place, but it is the biggest in the southern hemisphere.
-It was recently announced a brand new market nearby but until then
+While the market is not the most picturesque place, it is the biggest in the southern hemisphere.
+Plans were recently announced for a brand new market to be built next door.

 Oysters nights, every Wed and Thursday at The Morrison are a great way to sample some of the cities best for only $1.50 each.
 The full menu features over 30 varieties of Australian Oysters and has plenty of options for the non-seafood lover in your group.
 You will find the bar just a short walk up from Circular Quay.